api3dao/oev-docs/docs/oev/index.md

 granularity of the price feeds.
 The idea is that not all oracle updates are the same.
 Some oracle updates expose opportunities on the market which can be captured by "searchers".
-Searchers monitor the market for profitable opportunities and compete with each other to realize them the first - paying the majority of the exposed value to block validators in the process.
-This dynamics is unhealthy, because the majority of the value should be split between the dApp and the searcher who realized the the opportunity.
+Searchers monitor the market for profitable opportunities and compete with each other to realize them first - paying the majority of the exposed value to block validators in the process.
+This dynamic is unhealthy, because the majority of the value should be split between the dApp and the searcher who realized the opportunity.

 OEV aims to solve this problem by auctioning off the exclusive right to execute the oracle update(s), allowing the winner to atomically update the price feed(s)